jcalo-git/ansible-playbooks/patching/linux/README.md

 # Weekly Patches Playbook for Linux

-This Ansible playbook is designed to automate the process of updating and upgrading packages on Linux hosts.
+These Ansible playbooks are designed to automate the process of updating and upgrading packages on Linux hosts.
 It performs the following tasks:

+weekly-patches-selector.yml
+1. Asks the user which host group they would like to apply patches on.
+2. Updates the package lists for upgrades and new package installations.
+3. Upgrades all the installed packages on the host.
+4. Checks if the system requires a reboot after the upgrade.
+5. If a reboot is required, it reboots the system.

+weekly-patches.yml - complete automation across all machines in your hosts file
 1. Updates the package lists for upgrades and new package installations.
 2. Upgrades all the installed packages on the host.
 3. Checks if the system requires a reboot after the upgrade.